Home > Analyses > Utilities > The Southern Company

 Is the company in good financial health?

-The Piotroski Score diagram below illustrates the company’s financial strength based on nine criteria:
+The Piotroski Score diagram illustrates the company’s financial health based on nine key accounting criteria:

 piotroski f score analysis